officegeek/keaonline/python/virtuelenviroment.md

     pip3 install "module name"

 ## requirements.txt
-You can create an *requirements.txt* file and list the modules in that file, then install all the modules:
+You can create an *requirements.txt* file and list the modules in that file

+    pip3 freeze > requirements.txt

+then install all the modules:

     pip3 install -r requirements.txt